Benjamin-sc/TBB1/README.md

 Since the construction of these 3D maps from Si+ ion images is not straightforward and involves several parameters and data processing, 2 platforms were developped.
 These platforms that were developed (Thickness By Bi1) allow to load the analysis images, perform smoothing, calibration, normalization and manage the thickness mapping in a user friendly way.
 Two verion are available.
 One is in python (pyTBB1) and the other one in MATLAB (AppTBB1).

 ![image](https://user-images.githubusercontent.com/80101412/144432057-2af652da-ca4e-40cb-b0a9-ac99995c13d0.png)
+*Fig. 1.
+Method for the thickness mapping.
+First Si+ is imaged (A).
+Then, the 3D thickness map (c) is plotted using the platforms and the calibration curve (B) for a specific molecule (lysozyme in this case).*

 [1] A. Delcorte et al., Surf.
 Sci., vol. 366, no. 1, pp. 149–165, 1996.